deepomicslab/SpecImmune/README.md

 ## Showcase how to extend SpecImmune to other genes

-For easy extend, SpecImmune supports a built in gene family named extend, so just prepare the database, and update the gene list.
+SpecImmune supports a built-in gene family named extend, making it easy to incorporate additional gene sets.
+This guide demonstrates how to add support for NHKIR genes by preparing a custom database and updating the gene list.
-Let's take NHKIR genes for example.

 ### step 1: prepare the database
 Download the NHKIR database